How Many Cats Are in the USA? What Greater Gift than the Love of a Cat?

 Millennials are on the fast track with their careers and are in the sweet spot to choose what to focus on.
 Many either don’t want children or want to wait a while until they have them.

-So their attention and love goes to pets – or fur babies.
+So their attention and love go to pets – or fur babies.
 I know several millennials, some in my family, who take their pets to babysitters and would never take a Christmas card photo without them.

 Sixty-nine percent (69%) of millennials buy organic food for their pets.